c0r0nel/flask-api/README.md

 # flask-api
-Tiny api sample built on python/flash using redis to queue messages.
-This example includes authentication, some basic tests and Metrics exportto be collected by prometheus.
+Tiny api sample built on python/flask using redis to queue messages.
+This example includes authentication, some basic tests and Metrics export to be collected by prometheus.

 ## Running locally